 The BREWERY REOPENING IN 1935.

-Despite the reopening of the Bavarian Brewery, the economy was still in the midst of the Great Depression and the brewery raised less capital from stock offerings than expected.
+Despite the reopening of the Bavarian Brewery, the economy was still in the midst of the Great Depression and making it challenging to raise additional capital required to operate the brewery.
 Because of these financial difficulties, the brewery was not immediately restored to its previous production capabilities.
-It was reopened with an annual capacity of 125,000 barrels, far less than its production of 216,000 barrels annually before Prohibition.
+It was reopened with an annual capacity of 125,000 barrels, far less than its annual production of 216,000 barrels before Prohibition.
 It appears the two brands of beer offered upon its reopening were Riedlin's Select Beer and Bavarian.
 A label and a beer tap marker for these brands are shown below.

 C. 1937.
 The label on the near right was believed to be used for kegs sold in Ohio.
 It appears Riedlin's Select Beer was discontinued shortly after the brewery was sold in bankruptcy.
 The beer ball knob on the far right is possibly the first beer ball knob tap marker style used by Bavarian after Prohibition.